Frances-Odunaiya/Data-Analyst-Portfolio/README.md

 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-### Microsoft Excel
+### Data Analysis Using Microsoft Excel

 **Description:** Microsoft Excel is a powerful spreadsheet software widely used for data analysis, calculation, and visualization.
 It offers a user-friendly interface with versatile functions for managing numerical data.
 Excel is a fundamental tool for businesses, academics, and individuals for creating tables, charts, and complex calculations.
-**Repository:** Check the repository having Excel Spreadsheets and some PDF files to back up with the problems/ tasks' solutions ---> [go to repo..](https://github.com/Frances-Odunaiya/Data-Analyst-Portfolio.git))
+**Repository:** Check the repository having Excel Spreadsheets and some PDF files to back up with the problems/ tasks' solutions ---> [go to repo..](https://github.com/Frances-Odunaiya/Data-Analyst-Portfolio.git)

+### Data Visualizations Using POWER BI
+**Description:** Power BI is a Microsoft business analytics tool for creating interactive reports and dashboards.
+Users can connect to diverse data sources, transform data, and build visualizations.
+The cloud-based Power BI Service allows sharing and collaboration on reports.
+Power BI Mobile offers on-the-go access to reports on iOS and Android devices.
+With features like Power Query and DAX, Power BI is a comprehensive solution for data analysis and visualization.
+**Repository:** Check the repository having Excel spreadsheets containing Data, Problems and Answers in  PDF files to back up with the problems/ tasks' solutions ---> [go to repo..](https://github.com/Frances-Odunaiya/Data-Analyst-Portfolio.git)

 ### Kaggle machine learning